 Tiffany believes in building a therapeutic relationship centered on compassion and empathy, drawing from her own personal experience and education to provide the most individualized care for each client and family.
 Additionally, Tiffany believes in working in partnership with her clients, utilizing their strengths to help them sort out their challenges and achieve their goals.
 She also realizes how important it is to identify all aspects of an individual’s life that impact their well-being, including their physical health, support systems (family, friends), work or school environment, and faith/spirituality in this process.

 When not working, Tiffany enjoys listening to music, going to the beach, and spending time with her husband and two children.

 Call us today to schedule a Teletherapy appointment with Tiffany: 804-924-2236.
-You may also request an appointment through our web portal by sending a message to “Support”.
+You may also request an appointment by clicking here.

 Jenny Yates, LCSW

 Jenny graduated from the University of South Carolina with a Bachelors degree in Criminal Justice and a Masters degree in Social Work.
 She describes herself as passionate, results-oriented, Licensed Clinical Social Worker (LCSW) with over 24 years of experience.

 Some of Jenny’s noteworthy career milestones include completing 2 years of advanced Strategic Family Therapy training while providing regional, intensive, in-home family therapy services.
 She also completed multiple CBT and DBT trainings while providing outpatient services for her predominately high-risk adult and child clients, including those living with serious mental illness, substance abuse issues, and / or other related diagnoses, including those living with intellectual disabilities, developmental disabilities, ADD, ADHD, and Autism.